Need help with your papers? We have an English editor, a style guide, a paper template, and a citation tool to make your work easier.

-In formal academic writing, footnotes serve more than just to identify bibliographic information for a quote or paraphrase.
-They can provide additional infromation or references for further research that may be of interest to the reader but are not essential or central to the text discussion.
+- In formal academic writing, footnotes serve more than just to identify bibliographic information for a quote or paraphrase.
+They can provide additional information or references for further research that may be of interest to the reader but are not essential or central to the text discussion.

-It is assumed that every major paper you write will have a bibliography.
-Consult Turabian chapter 17 or our website for the accepted format.
+- It is assumed that every major paper you write will have a bibliography.
+Consult Turabian chapter 16-17.

-Scripture citations should follow this format: “I am the way the truth and the life” (John 14:6).
-Acceptable abbreviations for Bible books are:
+- Scripture citations should follow this format: “I am the way the truth and the life” (John 14:6).
+Acceptable abbreviations for Bible books are as follows:

 Gen. Ex.
 Lev.
 Num.
 Deut.
 Josh.
 Judg.
 Ruth 1 Sam.
 2 Sam.
 1 Kings 2 Kings 1 Chron.
 2 Chron.
 Ezra Neh.
 Esth.
 Job Ps. (plural Pss.)
 Prov.
 Eccl.
 Song Isa.
 Jer.
 Lam.
 Ezek.
 Dan.
 Hos.
 Joel Amos Obad.
 Jonah Mic.
 Nah.
 Hab.
 Zeph.
 Hag.
 Zech.
 Mal.
 Matt.
 Mark Luke John Acts Rom.
 1 Cor.
 2 Cor.
 Gal.
 Eph.
 Phil.
 Col. 1 Thess.
 2 Thess.
 1 Tim.
 2 Tim.
 Titus Philemon Heb.
 James 1 Peter 2 Peter 1 John 2 John 3 John Jude Rev.

-VI.
-Capitalization – See chapter 22 in Turabian.
+VII.
+Abbreviations – See chapter 24 in Turabian.

-In footnotes, use the 2-letter Postal code abbreviation for states found on Turabian, 337
+- In footnotes, use the 2-letter Postal code abbreviation for states (found on p.
+349 in Turabian).

 Commas – There are detailed instructions on when to use commas in chapter 21 of Turabian.
 If you can’t master all these, please do observe the following basic rules: